piyush0101/mockito-show/README.rst

 .. _legacy code: http://hackerboss.com/legacy-code/

 So, as I said, systems which evolve over the course of many years have to be dealt with care and made testable while taking small steps at a time.
-As my fellow ThoughtWorker Eitan Suez will call it, "Embrace and Extend".
 This blog focusses on some hard to test patterns that I have seen myself/others struggling to make testable over the course of last year or so.
 Examples here are very simplistic and may not show the real trouble you have to go through when presented with a legacy system but that's the intention.
 I have tried to extract out those patterns in small examples so that you may get the idea which probably gives you a hint to go in a direction which is more feasible at a given point in